sn0w12/Google-Maps-Tile-Generator/README.md

-# Google Maps Tile Generator and Image Compressor
+# Google Maps Tile Generator

 This Python script generates Google Maps tiles from a given image and compresses all PNG images within a specified directory.
 It's designed to run either through a command line interface (CLI) with arguments or interactively with a graphical user interface (GUI).